sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 ![TT sliders](./assets/time_travel_sliders.png)

-If you need to revert the document to a previous state, just drag the sliders to the desired interval and click on **Revert live version to this**, this will revert the document to that specific version and discard any modifications made afterwards.
+If you need to revert the document to a previous state, drag the slider to the desired revision and click on **Revert live version to this**.
+Doing so reverts the document contents to that specific version.
+If you have checked the **Changes** box to compare two revisions and click on **Revert live version to this**, contents are reverted to the latter of the two revisions being compared.